Finding · Confirmed fabrications

 Verified

-Found in PubMed (PMID 33XXXXXX)
+Claimed title found in PubMed (PMID 37679503)

-Title matches indexed record
+Title matches the record at that PMID

 Fabricated

 Both citations read as equally professional.
 Only automated verification across FOUR INDEPENDENT DATABASES can reliably tell them apart.
+This fabrication pattern — plausible title attached to a real PMID that resolves to an unrelated paper in the same journal and year — is the dominant signature in our dataset.

 § 04 / The Case StudyRen et al., 2025